 Caring for your own dead can be immensely rewarding and help ease the pain of grief.
 It is also emotionally demanding, and, because of the widespread misunderstanding of the law in Massachusetts, it can be difficult.
 The law clearly permits persons to care for their own dead.
-The state Department of Public Health (MDPH) has provided written guidelines (www.state.ma.us/dph/dcs/burial.htm) to the city and town clerks and boards of health advising them that the care of one's own dead is legal.
+The state Executive Office of Health and Human Services (EOHHS) has provided written guidelines to the city and town clerks and boards of health advising them that the care of one's own dead is legal.
 Even the Board of Registration in Embalming and Funeral Directing has agreed to withdraw its objections to issuance of burial permits to persons other than undertakers.

-If you are considering caring for your own dead, we recommend that you plan carefully and communicate in advance with the agencies you will have to deal with -- hospital, hospice, nursing home, board of health (Burial Agent), crematory, cemetery, etc. -- to be sure they will not cause difficulties because of their own uncertainties about the law.
+If you are considering caring for your own dead, we recommend that you plan carefully and communicate in advance with the agencies you will have to deal with--hospital, hospice, nursing home, board of health (Burial Agent), crematory, cemetery, etc.--to be sure they will not cause difficulties because of their own uncertainties about the law.
 Please notify FCAEM if any agency tries to obstruct; we will be glad to help.
-Mount Auburn Cemetery and Crematory in Cambridge, Duxbury Crematory in Duxbury, and New Swedish Crematory in Worcester will accept a body for cremation or burial from anyone presenting a valid burial permit.
-We haven't surveyed other crematories and cemeteries, but expect that they will also be willing.
-Crematories in the western part of the state may have less experience with the law.

 We also suggest that you consult Final Rights: Reclaiming the American Way of Death by Josh Slocum and Lisa Carlson.
-Order the book here and more than half the cover price goes directly to the national FCA to support their work.
+Order the book here and support the work of the national FCA.

 Here are some things you will need to know:

 The "Permit" is actually a permit to transport a body and dispose of it by burial, cremation or donation to a medical school.
 Once the Death Certificate is filed, the Permit is issued by the Burial Agent in the town where death occurred, even if cremation or burial will take place in another town.
 Even though it is legal to transport a body within the same town or city (from a Cambridge hospital to a home in Cambridge, for example) after receiving the Death Certificate but before obtaining a Permit, it is better to obtain the Permit before claiming a body from an institution such as a hospital.
-The law requires that you obtain a Permit before transporting a body across town or city lines, but we know of no case where this has been enforced.
+The law requires that you obtain a Permit before transporting a body across town or city lines.

 Time is an obvious constraint in carrying out the care of your own dead.
 Nursing homes often want a body removed immediately, even in the middle of the night.
 It is important to plan ahead.
 (Most hospitals have a morgue with refrigerated storage and will store a body for a few days if they are not full.)